 Furthermore, Charlotte Mason would not agree that all of a child’s interests or tendencies are inherently good.
 She certainly believed that every child has potential for good.
-Many people in her day touted the belief that the parents determined whether a child would have a good or bad character.
-Still, Charlotte Mason also thought ever child will have some tendencies towards vice.
+Many people in her day touted the belief that a child’s genes determined his or her character.
+Still, Charlotte Mason also thought every child will have some tendencies towards vice.
 Part of education is encouraging the good to develop and limiting the growth of the bad.

 The Role of the Educator

 Charlotte Mason likened education as laying a table for a feast, and inviting our children to partake.
 The educator must set the menu, cook the food, and ensure that the child comes to the table.
 This means that the teacher or parent chooses a wide variety of living books across many subject areas.
 He or she prepares to read from them in a graduated and orderly way, and takes time to read to their child (or have them read) and asks them to narrate.
 Charlotte Mason believed that this was an appropriate use of a parent or educator’s authority.